You don't want a long drawn-out court battle

 Guide the conversation so you have all the agreements you need without battling to get there

-Provide financial expertise so you don't have to blindly make financial decisions
+Provide financial expertise so you're not blindly making financial decisions

 Document everything in a Memorandum of Understanding (MOU) detailing all agreements you make during mediation

 Offer transparent, flat-fee value-based pricing.
 Mediation packages start at $2000 (or $2500 if a parenting plan is included) and are based on the complexity of your finances so you know exactly what the cost of the process will be when you get started.